intel/sawr/README.md

 # Simple Autonomous Wheeled Robot (SAWR)
 The goal of the SAWR project is to define a basic "example robot" to demonstrate autonomous navigation using ROS with the Intel&reg; RealSense&trade; 3D cameras.
 This robot can also be used as a software development and testing platform and to deliver training material.

 This repository contains both the hardware specification and the software to enable you to build and run your own SAWR.
 For compute and sensing, you can use either the Intel&reg; RealSense&trade; Robotic Development Kit (which includes an UP Board and an Intel&reg; RealSense&trade; R200 3D camera) or an Intel&reg; Joule&trade; compute module and an Intel&reg; RealSense&trade; R200 3D camera.

 The hardware specification,
 located in [sawr_description/hardware],
 is intended to be sufficient to allow you to build your own SAWR if you have access to a laser cutter.
-The hardware specification is in the form of some OpenSCAD files, a bill of materials, and basic build instructions (in [sawr_description/hardware/BUILD.md]).
+The hardware specification is in the form of some OpenSCAD files, a bill of materials, and basic build instructions
+(all in [sawr_description/hardware]).
-Laser-cutting files are derived from the OpenSCAD master but are included for convenience as well.
+Laser-cutting files (given as PDF) are derived from the OpenSCAD master but are included for convenience as well.
 The SW stack enables basic autonomous navigation and currently supports building a 2D map with gmapper and then planning and executing a motion path using move-base.

 The software stack consists of ROS configuration files and some simple ROS nodes for motor control.
 For the most part, we have kept the stack as simple as possible.
 Installation and launch instructions for the SW stack are in the [sawr] package, in [sawr/INSTALL.md] and [sawr/LAUNCH.md], respectively.

 # Packages
-Here is a list of packages included in this repo and a summary of what each one contains.
+Here is a list of packages included in this project and a summary of what each one contains.
 Please refer to the README.md files in each package for more information:
 * [sawr/README.md] - Master package, installation instructions, and launch scripts.
 * [sawr_description/README.md] - Hardware specification and build instructions, URDF files.